awsdocs/aws-parallelcluster-user-guide/doc_source/getting-started-configuring-parallelcluster.md

 EC2 Key Pair Name [prod-uswest1-key]:
 ```

 After the previous steps are completed, decide whether to use an existing VPC or let AWS ParallelCluster create a VPC for you\.
 If you don't have a properly configured VPC, AWS ParallelCluster can create a new one\.
 It either uses both the head and compute nodes in the same public subnet, or only the head node in a public subnet with all nodes in a private subnet\.
-It is possible to reach your limit on number of VPCs in a Region\.
-The default limit is five VPCs per Region\.
+It's possible to reach your limit on number of VPCs in a Region\.
+The default limit is five VPCs for each Region\.
 For more information about this limit and how to request an increase, see [VPC and subnets](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html#vpc-limits-vpcs-subnets) in the *Amazon VPC User Guide*\.

-If you let AWS ParallelCluster create a VPC, you must decide whether all nodes should be in a public subnet\.
+If you let AWS ParallelCluster create a VPC, you must decide if all nodes should be in a public subnet\.

 ```
 Automate VPC creation? (y/n) [n]: y